jfx2006/thunderbird-ci-docs/documentation/drivers/releasenotes/index.md

     release notes.
 * For fixed and changed items, use past tense and state the thing that was broken or changed.
 Don't repeat the word "fixed".
-* Don't link to bugs in the note.
+* Don't link to bugs in the note unless there is good reason.
+* Don't address the user as "you" as the implication is that the user is at fault not the bug.
 * Notes are sentence fragments.
 Don't start them with 'The', 'A', etc. Don't use periods.
 Unless there is a good reason for the note to have more than one sentence.